 Motivated by emptiness, he flew out to Florida to give up.
-He slept on the beach, woke up the morning after, and challenged God like a crazy person.
-Only he wasn’t crazy…he was as sane as you or I.
+He slept on the beach with nothing in his pockets, woke up the morning after, and challenged God like a crazy person.
+Only he wasn’t crazy…he was as sane as you or me.

 So Nick, unable to find the answers, gave up; not by killing himself, but by flinging himself into the Universe.

 Nick talks a lot about God in his interviews.
-Personally, I’m agnostic, but I do want to point out a time when I was younger.
+Personally, I’m agnostic, but I do want to point out a time when I was younger and religious.
 I felt like the hand of God was protecting me in all situations.
 Was that God or just peaceful ignorance.
 Who knows.

 But you can tell Nick is certainly happy in his beliefs.